Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 Translated it means: “Is everything ok?” – “It’s ok.”

 When you walk through Lisbon, you’ll pass plenty of playgrounds for children.
 A playground here is like a cage.
-It even has a door to lock up so that the children can’t escape.
+It even has a door to lock up the children so they can’t escape.

 The parents here are kind of controlling and over caring.
 There is always a parent around the child, helping to slide down or pushing the swing.